 What is great about living in Ho Chi Minh City, is that visiting Con Dao is easy with a little bit of planning.

-From Ho Chi Minh to Con Dao, there are several options to take depending on your budget and your preferred transportation method.
+What is the easiest way to get from Ho Chi Minh to Con Dao?
+There are several options to take depending on your budget and your preferred transportation method.

-1. Take a flight to on Vietnam Airlines directly to Con Dao Airport.
+1. Take a flight on Vietnam Airlines directly to Con Dao Airport.

-VASCO, partnering with Vietnam Airlines, is the only airlines that go directly to Con Dao (airport code: VCS) from Ho Chi Minh City (airport code: SGN).
-It also has flights from Can Tho (airport code: VCA) Although, this option is convenient with the one hour flight, it’s one of the most expensive options.
+Bamboo Airlines and VASCO, partnering with Vietnam Airlines, are two airlines that have nonstop flights to Con Dao (airport code: VCS) from Ho Chi Minh City (airport code: SGN).
+It also has flights from Can Tho (airport code: VCA).
+The flight from HCMC is convenient and quick as it’s a one-hour flight, yet it’s one of the most expensive options.

-2. Take the speedboat that departs from Vung Tau.
+2. Take the speedboat that departs from Vung Tau or Can Tho.

 A new speedboat route started from Vung Tau to Con Dao in February 2019.
 The other speedboat route is from Soc Trang, south of Can Tho, which is still running.